Nil-Store/nil-store/metaspec-v2.md

 #### 6.3.3 Enforcement
 - Pass: If ≥ (1−ε) of sampled receipts per SP verify (`ε` default 1%), rewards vest as normal.
+- Fail (Minor): If failures ≤ ε, deduct failing receipts from counted bytes and forfeit all $BW rewards for the epoch.
-- Fail: Deduct failing receipts from counted bytes; if failures > ε, apply quadratic slashing to bonded $STOR; repeat offenders MAY be suspended pending DAO vote.
+- Fail (Major): If failures > ε, deduct failing receipts, forfeit rewards, and apply quadratic slashing to bonded $STOR.
+Repeat offenders MAY be suspended pending DAO vote.

 #### 6.3.4 Governance Dials
-NilDAO MAY tune: sampling fraction `p`, tolerance `ε`, slashing ratio, and a system‑wide escalation that raises `p` up to 100% if anomaly rate exceeds `ε_sys`.
+NilDAO MAY tune: sampling fraction `p`, tolerance `ε` (default 0.1%), slashing ratio, and a system‑wide escalation that raises `p` up to 100% if anomaly rate exceeds `ε_sys`.
 Default system‑wide anomaly tolerance is `ε_sys = 0.25%` (DAO‑tunable).
 Escalation SHOULD increase `p` stepwise (e.g., 2% → 5% → 10% → 100%) and MUST be announced in‑protocol.

 #### 6.3.5 Security & Liveness
 Sampling renders expected value of receipt fraud negative under rational slashing.
 Unlike asynchronous challenges that pause reads, NilStore maintains continuous liveness; PoS² remains valid regardless of sampling outcomes.